0soft/mui-form-fields/README.md

 [![Build Status](https://travis-ci.org/0soft/mui-form-fields.svg?branch=master)](https://travis-ci.org/0soft/mui-form-fields)
 [![Coverage Status](https://coveralls.io/repos/github/0soft/mui-form-fields/badge.svg?branch=master)](https://coveralls.io/github/0soft/mui-form-fields?branch=master)

-Material UI + FinalForm Fields, packaged and ready to go! :package:

-MUI Form Fields help you build beautiful material-ui components with the mninimal amount of code possible.
-This way you can keep focusing on your logic.
+MUI Form Fields was developed by [ZeroSoft](https://zerosoft.com.br/en/) to help us build lots of forms to our clients with ease.
+We based ourselves on [Material UI](https://material-ui.com/) and made the most so we can build a form with the minimum amount of code possible. :package:
-:dart:

 ## Installation